Tang dynasty: Imperial examinations

 Students of Confucian studies were candidates for the imperial examinations, which qualified their graduates for appointment to the local, provincial, and central government bureaucracies.
 Two types of exams were given, mingjing (明經; 'illuminating the classics') and jinshi (進士; 'presented scholar').
-The mingjing was based upon the Confucian classics and tested the student's knowledge of a broad variety of texts.
+The mingjing was based upon the Confucian classics and tested the student's knowledge of a wide variety of texts.
 The jinshi tested a student's literary abilities in writing essays in response to questions on governance and politics, as well as in composing poetry.
 Candidates were also judged on proper deportment, appearance, speech, and calligraphy, all subjective criteria that favoured the wealthy over those of more modest means who were unable to pay tutors of rhetoric and writing.
 Although a disproportionate number of civil officials came from aristocratic families, wealth and noble status were not prerequisites, and the exams were open to all male subjects whose fathers were not of the artisan or merchant classes.
 To promote widespread Confucian education, the Tang government established state-run schools and issued standard versions of the Five Classics with commentaries.

-Open competition was designed to draw the best talent into government.
-But perhaps an even greater consideration for the Tang rulers was to avoid imperial dependence on powerful aristocratic families and warlords by recruiting a body of career officials having no family or local power base.
+An open competition was designed to draw the best talent into government.
+But perhaps an even greater consideration for the Tang rulers was avoiding imperial dependence on powerful aristocratic families and warlords by recruiting a body of career officials with no family or local power base.
 The Tang law code ensured equal division of inherited property among legitimate heirs, encouraging social mobility by preventing powerful families from becoming landed nobility through primogeniture.
 Contrary to older accounts that portrayed the imperial examination as marginal in Tang times, recent quantitative research shows that by the late seventh century the jinshi degree had already become the primary route to high office, while aristocratic family pedigree had largely lost its predictive power for bureaucratic appointment.
 The Tang examination system thus played a decisive institutional role in displacing hereditary privilege and fostering a bureaucratic elite selected by merit.
 From Tang times until the end of the Qing dynasty in 1912, scholar-officials served as intermediaries between the people and the government, their authority deriving less from lineage than from examination success.

 Although the system was later further expanded under the Song, the essential transformation from aristocratic to bureaucratic governance had already taken shape during the Tang dynasty.